 Why bother working hard all your life for a chance at financial freedom if you don’t have to?
 Instead of directing all your energy to making more, saving more, and investing wisely, it might be a better use of your time to identify where the wealthy and the potentially wealthy hang out.
 Therefore, you get an MBA to find a wealthy husband or wife!

 Let’s say you are sick of your 30 year old Super Motivated Boyfriend (SMB) because he’s more focused on his career than you.
-He cocked things up in his 20s by partying too much and is now playing catch up if he ever wants to “be somebody” in today’s society.
-Meanwhile, here you are, a lovely 27 year old woman who just wasted the past two years of your life on this commitment-phobe.
+He cocked things up in his 20s by partying too much.
+He is now playing catch up if he ever wants to “be somebody” in today’s society.
+Meanwhile, here you are, a lovely 28-year-old woman who just wasted the past two years of your life on this commitment-phobe.
 What to do?

 What’s more awesome is that his wife also went to HBS where they met.
-She landed a below median paying job at a large corporate retailer after graduation and decided to engineer her layoff just five years later to be a stay at home mom.
+She landed a below median paying job at a large corporate retailer after graduation.
+A couple years later, she decided to engineer her layoff just five years later to be a stay at home mom.
 Why bother working for $120,000 a year when the family is worth multi-millions already?
 Besides, being a mom is a full-time job.

 Cost for her to go to business school: $150,000 lost salary and $150,000 in tuition, room, and board for a total cost of $300,000.
 During this time period, she had a whole lot of fun, studied abroad, and met some wonderfully connected people.